dflook/configure-oidc-aws-credentials/README.md

 The GitHub identity provider must be configured in you AWS account, and the role you want to assume must have the correct trust policy.

-You can see GitHubs [instructions here](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services), but I would suggest choosing your own audience string.

 ## Inputs

 * `role-arn`